2 typhoons weaken after pounding South Korea and Japan | New Country 923

 About 22,000 power outages were reported at homes, buildings and farms in the southern regions and more than 700 flights were canceled on Thursday.
 No major damages have been reported in Seoul and the surrounding metropolitan area, where about half of the country’s 50 million people live.

-The Japan Meteorological Agency said Cimarron, now a tropical storm, was back at sea and heading for northern Japan after crossing a swath of the western part of the country overnight, bringing heavy rain and high winds.
+The Japan Meteorological Agency said Cimarron, now a tropical storm, was back at sea and heading for northern Japan after bringing heavy rain and high winds to the port city of Kobe and elsewhere in western Japan overnight.

-The agency said Cimarron was moving north with maximum sustained winds of 108 kilometers per hour (67 miles per hour) with gusts to 144 kph (89 mph).
-It was forecast to make landfall on the southern part of Hokkaido island on Friday night.
+The agency said Cimarron was moving north with maximum sustained winds of 90 kilometers per hour (56 miles per hour) with gusts to 126 kph (78 mph).
+It was forecast to make landfall on southern Hokkaido island on Friday night.

+The storm caused scattered damage, flooding and landslides as it swept across western Japan the previous night.
+A large wind turbine toppled on Awaji island near Kobe and a worship hall collapsed at a Shinto shrine in Kyoto, leaving the roof almost on the ground.

 Three students were believed to have been dragged into the ocean by strong waves while setting off fireworks at a beach in Shizuoka City as the typhoon approached Wednesday night.
 Japanese media said the search for them resumed Friday.